 Drain and add them in a bowl filled with water.

 Once the oil is hot, add the onion and tomato paste and fry till the masala turns golden brown.

-Add coriander powder, turmeric powder, Kashmiri red chilli powder, cumin powder and garam masala powder and fry for another 2-3 minutes.
+Add coriander powder, turmeric powder, Kashmiri red chili powder, cumin powder, and garam masala powder and fry for another 2-3 minutes.

 Now add the paneer and peas in the masala along with a cup of water and salt.

 Bring the curry to a boil.
 Cook on low heat for 2-3 minutes.

 Frequently Asked Questions

 To make it No Onion No Garlic Matar Paneer, heat oil or ghee in a pan.
 Once the oil is hot, add hing (asafoetida) and cumin seeds and let them crackle for a few seconds.